Richard Graham (politician): Commonwealth servicemen

 In March 2019, a cross party group of MPs led by Graham and Madeleine Moon wrote to Home Secretary Sajid Javid calling for the abolition of visa fees for commonwealth servicemen and women in the British Armed Forces.
 Graham said “These men and women are willing to put their life on the line for our country and the current situation doesn’t reflect our and the nation’s respect for them.
 The changes we propose are in line with the Armed Forces Covenant and would make a real difference to those who’ve shown such commitment to the UK.”
 On 5 June 2019 Sajid Javid announced the rule change which would allow soldiers from Commonwealth countries to bring families to Britain.

 Gambling

-Graham has also been campaigning for a gambling levy and greater protection for online gambling.
-On 24 April 2019, he presented a ten-minute rule bill which would require a review of a mandatory levy, for the first time, calling for “immediate and deep investment in research to analyse the extent of gambling addiction, including looking at all aspects of marketing and advertising by gambling companies.”
+Graham also campaigned for a gambling levy and greater protection for online gambling.
+On 24 April 2019, he presented a ten-minute rule bill which would require a review of a mandatory levy, for the first time, calling for "immediate and deep investment in research to analyse the extent of gambling addiction, including looking at all aspects of marketing and advertising by gambling companies."

 Positions of trust

-Since 2017, Graham has pushed for the Sexual Offences Act 2003 to extend the legislation on positions of trust (for whom it is forbidden to have sexual relations with anyone under 18) to include those who are coaching or training under-18-year-olds, particularly driving instructors or sports coaches.
+Since 2017, Graham campaigned for the Sexual Offences Act 2003 to extend the legislation on positions of trust (for whom it is forbidden to have sexual relations with anyone under 18) to include those who are coaching or training under-18-year-olds, particularly driving instructors or sports coaches.